NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 {% include 'guide-contents.njk' %}

-To log in to service, go to [NHS Record a vaccination](https://www.ravs.england.nhs.uk).
+To log in to the service, go to [NHS Record a vaccination](https://www.ravs.england.nhs.uk).

 ## Users who have an Okta account